Mental Health Summit

 Managing and preventing disability: Coping with chronic pain

 Musculoskeletal problems are one of the main causes of disability and living with chronic pain has many repercussions on health, particularly sleep and mental health.
-In this session, Rebecca Smith will present solutions for ensuring an employee’s return to health and work after a disability leave.
+This session will present solutions for ensuring an employee’s return to health and work after a disability leave.

 Speaker: